NorskHelsenett/RabbitMq-IntegrationSample/RabbitMq_integration/ReadMe.md

 RabbitMq is set up with a stream (maybe queues also) where you will find the events "CommunicationPartyUpdated" and "CommunicationPartyCreated".

+## Getting started:
+* Aquire an OrgUsr in RegisterPlattformen
+* Fill out the OrgUsr Username and Password in the appsettings.json
+*

 ## RabbitMq
 ### Information about RabbitMq
 Information about RabbitMq and RabbitMq Clients in general.